Alliance Blog

 This smorgasbord of projects on the human side of data is just a sampling of some of the innovative research that is taking place in universities across the Southern California region.
 They are concrete examples of the innovation, creativity and diversity that SoCal should be known for.

 You can see a video replay of the webcast on the Alliance YouTube channel.
 Our next Research Spotlight will focus on Immunology.
-If you’d like to be part of the live conversation, email us at [email protected].
+If you’d like to be part of the live conversation, email us at info@allliancesocal.org.